 Helping your team work better together while remote is now a matter of project success vs. project failure.
 Added to these issues, cyberattacks are not a hypothetical threat.
 In the past few years, many companies have lost precious data and millions of dollars because of cyberattacks.
 Thus, more attention to cybersecurity is another critical trend affecting IT project management today.

 Security measures like two-factor authentication, better encryption protocols, and stronger security updates, are a staple of the best IT project management software, tools, and systems.

 Looking for a powerful IT project management tool for today's workplace?

 You can try Wrike’s IT project management software to maximize the impact of your strategic and operational IT projects.
-With Wrike, you get industry-standard templates to optimize your project management workflows.
+With Wrike, you get industry-standard templates to optimize your project management workflows and customized views to implement Kanban in IT.
 You can also build custom workflows for your unique IT project management needs.
 Get started and sign up to a free two-week trial with Wrike.